flowhub/docs.flowhub.io/_posts/2014-01-30-getting-started-imgflo.md

 ## Testing imgflo runtime in live mode

+Open in browser `http://YOURAPP.herokuapps.com` (or `http://localhost:3569` if running locally)

+Click on `Open in Flowhub`.
+This should now open the IDE and show the running graph.

+If you now change a property, and open the right side panel you should see output data.

+    TODO: picture how to run

 Note: When in live mode, your graph changes are not stored.
 See next section for how to get project persistance.

-    TODO: picture how to run

 ## Adding runtime for project mode use